yiisoft/di/README.md

 ];
 ```

-Interface definition simply maps an id to particular class.
+Interface definition simply maps an class to particular class.

 Full definition describes how to instantiate a class in detail: